elastic/elasticsearch-net/readme.md

 client.Index("myindex","mytype","1", myJson);
 ```

-This will execute the same request, but this time myJson will be serialized by the registered ISerializer.
+This will execute the same request, but this time `myJson` will be serialized by the registered `ISerializer`.

 ## Contributing